Udeme98/Angela-Yu-2/README.md

 # Angela Yu 2

-This repository contains projects on my learning with Dr Angela Yu via Udemy on Backend Web Development.
+This repository contains projects on my learning with Dr Angela Yu, via Udemy on Backend Web Development.